SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 To address this issue, we suggest to upgrade to the latest patch version, or implement [this workaround](https://stackoverflow.com/a/69527063/5252849).

+### SSR shows only a global error message

+If you are getting an SSR render which shows only a global error message, e.g. "You are not authorized to perform this action.
+Please contact your administrator if you think this is a mistake", please check the following:

+- if the API server whitelists the SSR server's IP
+- if using a caching layer (e.g. CDN), make sure it whitelists the SSR server's IP, as it might get blocked at some point due to many requests coming from it.

 ### Detecting a bot/crawler

 It is common question "how do we detect a bot, or a web crawler?".